heroku/function-migration/MIGRATION.md

 # Migration to Reference Function Framework

+The following migration steps assumes you have an existing Heroku account.
+If not, see [Get started on Heroku today](https://signup.heroku.com/).

+If you're new to Heroku or for a refresher, see [How Heroku Works](https://devcenter.heroku.com/articles/how-heroku-works).

-## 1. Copy Reference Function Framework artifacts.
+## 1. Copy Reference Function Framework artifacts
-### 1. Salesforce Platform metadata and source to your SFDX project.
+### 1. Reference Function Framework's Salesforce Platform metadata and source to your SFDX project.
 Metadata and source includes:
 - Apex Class in `force-app/main/default/classes/functions/`
 - Apex Trigger in `force-app/main/default/triggers/functions/`
 - Custom Objects in `force-app/main/default/objects/`

 This repo also includes an example implementation of the Reference Function Framework.
+The example invokes `Java` and `Typescript` functions.
 Example metadata and source includes:
 - Apex Class in `force-app/main/default/classes/`
 - Custom Metadata in `force-app/main/default/classes/customMetadata/`
 - Visualforce Pages in `force-app/main/default/pages/`
 - Permission Sets in `force-app/main/default/permissionsets/`
 - Remote Site Settings in `force-app/main/default/remoteSiteSettings/`

-### 2. Copy language-specific Reference Functions Framework artifacts to your function.
+### 2. Copy language-specific Reference Functions Framework proxy artifacts to your function
 See language-specific instructions:
 - [Java](functions/javafunction/README.md#artifacts)
 - [Node](functions/typescriptfunction/README.md#artifacts)

-## 2. Apply project changes.
+## 2. Apply function project changes
 See language-specific instructions:
 - [Java](functions/javafunction/README.md#changes)
 - [Node](functions/typescriptfunction/README.md#changes)